 Pink and green must never be seen right?
 Wrong!
 Pink and green are the color combination right now.
 And as this green bedroom proves, it's not as intense as it sounds.
 Sage green and blush pink in fact create a very serene space that feels calming and inviting.
 Note how in this bedroom the green doesn't just stop at the walls, it's taken up onto the ceiling which really adds to the cocooning feel of this small bedroom.

 12. Combine dusky pinks with deeper shades

 Give a pink bedroom a dark twist by bringing in deep plums shades and rich blues.
 The perfect color scheme for bedrooms that don't get lots of natural light, rather than try and fight the darkness, lean into with a moody color palette.
-In this bedroom, the crisp white bedding is all that's needed to add a lift and all the textures soften the striking lines of the color block wall.
+In this modern bedroom, the crisp white bedding is all that's needed to add a lift and all the textures soften the striking lines of the color block wall.